 There are good reasons why donor advised funds have been growing in popularity.
 The versatility, convenience and potential tax advantages make it an attractive choice for individuals, families and organizations to give.

 Who could have known when Mary Oyer started playing cello in sixth grade that it would help her generously support causes dear to her heart when she was in her 90s?

-Three options allow you to select the right donor advised level, which can allows you to make the most of this opportunity and find a right fit in your financial life.
+Three options allow you to select the right donor advised level, which can allow you to make the most of this opportunity and find the right fit in your financial life.

 Unsure which option makes the most sense for you?
 We can help.
 Talk to a representative or find an Everence office that serves you, to see how setting up an account can fit in your overall financial plan and goals.

 Setting up a donor advised fund was "...a very smooth process.
 I can't imagine it going better than it did."